bThink-BGU/BPjs/README.md

 ## Change Log for the BPjs Library.

+### 2022-07
+* :arrow_up: :sparkles: Moved to Rhino 1.7.14.
+This means many new features, including template strings and better Java interoperability.
+See full list [on Mozilla's site](https://github.com/mozilla/rhino/releases/tag/Rhino1_7_14_Release). ([#186](https://github.com/bThink-BGU/BPjs/issues/186)).
+** :part_alternation_mark: Refactored internals fo better fit the new Rhino version.
+We now have a proper context factory, as well as try-with-resources on all context invocations.

 ### 2022-02 (Including the 1st BP Day Hackathon)
 * :part_alternation_mark: Calling `bp.sync` from global scope during runtime does not cause an ugly exception anymore ([#174](https://github.com/bThink-BGU/BPjs/issues/174)).
 The error is reported to the listeners.